apache/whimsy/DOCKER.md

       format used by the container.
 Currently macOS Catalina/Xcode provides svn 1.10.4 and the Dockerfile downloads the latest 1.10 version (currently 1.10.6).
+    * The `svn` and `git` sub-directories cannot be links to another part of host file system as these will not be visible to the container
 * `cd` into that directory
 * `git clone git@github.com:apache/whimsy.git` (or alternately
   `git clone https://github.com/apache/whimsy.git`)